 Alternative Dispute Resolution

-Italy is taking steps to encourage the broader use of alternative dispute resolution (ADR) as a means to resolve civil disputes.
+Italy is taking steps to encourage the broader use of ADR to resolve civil disputes.
 The most mediated matters involve bank contracts and property disputes.
-While pre-filing ADR is “mandatory” in cases involving certain types of cases (including property, inheritance disputes, lease, insurance cases, banking, and financial contracts), there are no penalties enforced for non-participation or an unwillingness to participate in good faith to settle the claim.
+While pre-filing ADR is mandatory in certain cases (including property disputes, inheritance disputes, leases, insurance cases, banking, and financial contracts), there are no penalties enforced for non-participation or an unwillingness to participate in good faith to settle the claim.

 Distance Selling of Financial Services

 Financial services are regulated by a 2002 directive on distance marketing of consumer financial services , which was designed to ensure that consumers are appropriately protected with respect to financial transactions taking place where the consumer and the provider are not face-to-face.
 In addition to prohibiting certain abusive marketing practices, the directive establishes criteria for the presentation of contract information.
 Given the special nature of financial markets, specifics are also laid out for contractual withdrawal.

 The e-Commerce Directive imposes certain specific requirements connected to the direct marketing business.
 Promotional offers must not mislead customers and the terms for qualifying must be clear and easily accessible.
 The directive stipulates that marketing e-mails must be identified as such to the recipient and requires that companies targeting customers online must regularly consult national opt-out registers where they exist.
 When an order is placed, the service provider must acknowledge receipt quickly and by electronic means, although the directive does not attribute any legal effect to the placing of an order or its acknowledgment; instead, this is a matter for Italian law.
 Vendors of electronically supplied services (such as software, which EU authorities consider a service and not a good) must also collect value-added tax.